Antigone (Sophocles play): Literature

+Sara Uribe's Antígona González, a book of prose set in Tamaulipas, Mexico exploring violent and fatal effects of the drug war, draws heavily on Antigone to reflect everyone in Latin America searching for the missing loved one.

 In 2017 Kamila Shamsie published Home Fire, which transposes some of the moral and political questions in Antigone into the context of Islam, ISIS and modern-day Britain.

+2023 saw bestselling author Veronica Roth publish a speculative fiction version of Antigone, Arch-Conspirator, which explores concepts of gender equity, reproductive rights, and the loss of freedoms under self-righteous tyranny.

 Cinema

-Yorgos Tzavellas adapted the play into a 1961 film, which he also directed.
+George Tzavellas adapted the play into a 1961 film, which he also directed.
 It featured Irene Papas as Antigone.

-Liliana Cavani's 1970 I Cannibali is a contemporary political fantasy based upon the Sophocles play, with Britt Ekland as Antigone and Pierre Clémenti as Tiresias.
+Liliana Cavani's 1969 The Year of the Cannibals is a contemporary political fantasy based upon the Sophocles play, with Britt Ekland as Antigone and Pierre Clémenti as Tiresias.

 The 1978 omnibus film Germany in Autumn features a segment by Heinrich Böll entitled "The Deferred Antigone" where a fictional production of Antigone is presented to television executives who reject it as "too topical".

+In 1992, Jean-Marie Straub and Danièle Huillet made a film adaptation based on Brecht’s stage version of Hölderlin’s translation — Die Antigone des Sophokles nach der Hölderlinschen Übertragung für die Bühne bearbeitet von Brecht (1948).

-A 2019 Canadian film adaption transposed the story into one of a modern day immigrant family in Montreal.
+A 2019 Canadian film adaption transposed the story into one of a modern-day immigrant family in Montreal.
 It was adapted and directed by Sophie Deraspe, with additional inspiration from the Death of Fredy Villanueva.
 Antigone was played by Nahéma Ricci.

 Television

 Vittorio Cottafavi directed two television productions of the play, in 1958 for RAI Radiotelevisione Italiana and in 1971 for Rai 1.
 Valentina Fortunato and Adriana Asti, respectively, performed the title role.

 It was filmed for Australian TV in 1966.

 In 1986, Juliet Stevenson starred as Antigone, with John Shrapnel as Creon and John Gielgud as Tiresias in the BBC's The Theban Plays.

 Antigone at the Barbican was a 2015 filmed-for-TV version of a production at the Barbican directed by Ivo van Hove; the translation was by Anne Carson and the film starred Juliette Binoche as Antigone and Patrick O'Kane as Kreon.

 Other TV adaptations of Antigone have starred Irene Worth (1949) and Dorothy Tutin (1959), both broadcast by the BBC.